 section of infectious diseases

-Most residents at Temple spend one or more blocks during their residency on the Infectious Diseases (ID) elective.
-The goal for most residents is to become more adept at the diagnosis and management of infectious diseases.
+Residents at Temple spend one or more blocks on the Infectious Diseases (ID) elective.
+The goal is to become more adept at the diagnosis and management of infectious diseases.
 In particular, residents wish to acquire a greater familiarity with antimicrobial therapy.
-Our goal for the residents certainly includes this basic concept but expands it to include an appreciation for the conceptual framework of infectious diseases and their interaction with other medical and psychosocial situations.
-We also wish to teach the principles regarding the natural history of diseases, their complications and epidemiology and new areas in the field of infectious diseases.
+Our goal for the residents also includes an appreciation for the conceptual framework of infectious diseases and their interaction with other medical and psychosocial situations.
+We teach the principles regarding the natural history of diseases, their complications and epidemiology and new areas in the field of infectious diseases.
 In addition to these focused didactic goals, we envision that residents taking the elective will also learn at least a little bit about microbiology, infection control, medical history and medical economics.
 Finally, we want to provide numerous opportunities for residents to develop expertise in assessing the medical literature and being comfortable with understanding the basics of clinical research and how to interpret journal articles.

 Department of Medicine